 At the time of this interview, Greg shared that there are an average of 424 students in U.S. high schools per high school counselor.
 The recommendation is 200 students per counselor.
 In California, where the Langston’s reside, there are 900 students per high school counselor.

-With these numbers, it’s clear that students are not going to get the help they need in school.
+With these numbers, it’s clear that students will not get the help they need in school.
 Ultimately, it’s up to parents to help their children with career and college preparation.
 If you want help, Beth and Greg can expertly help your teenager with career and college preparation.

 Click here to learn more about College Flight Plan.